ciselab/CodeBert-CodeToText-Reproduction/README.md

 For the container to run properly, it needs 15 to 25 gigabyte memory.
 On our servers, one cpu epoch on the java data takes ~30h.
-The Containers starts ~20 threads for training and your server should have >20 cores.
+The CPU Containers starts ~20 threads for training and your server should have >20 cores.

 In comparison, training on a RTX 1070 took 7h per epoch.
 Training on a 3080ti took 6h per epoch.
-Training on an A40 took ~3h per epoch.
+Training on an A40 took ~4h per epoch.
 In general, GPU tries to allocate around 12gb of memory.

 In general, despite being a good first step, GPU Containers turned out to be quite fragile.
 We have seen multiple problems with Framework-Versions, Hardware and OS combinations.